Atanii/Pixellation-Pixel-Art-Editor/Pixellation/Pixellation/Resources/icons/README.txt

-﻿Common Icons
+﻿Tool And Other Icons

-(C) 2020 Jeremi Emánuel Kádár.
+(C) 2020-2021 Jeremi Emánuel Kádár.
 All rights reserved.

 These icons are licensed under a Creative Commons Attribution 3.0 License.